Faq

 Shoot wearing your back pack, binoculars, rangefinder, hat, face-mask, gloves and clothing you’ll be wearing while hunting.
 Get in the habit of switching up how you practice.

-If you need any advise please contact me and I can share tips that have helped me in the field.
-My #1 goal is to give you a good experience and for you to kill a giant Bull of a lifetime!
-I work very hard to give you that opportunity.
+If you need any advice please contact LOH and we can share tips that have helped us in the field.
+Our #1 goal is to give you a good experience and for you to kill a of a lifetime!
+We work very hard to give you that opportunity.

 What to Wear & Weather FAQ (1)